Imagine you could start a Design Build & General Contracting business from scratch. In THIS era.

 We were literally sitting around one day wondering whether there was a way to be successful in this business AND treat people well.
 We realized there was:

 We started Ingenuity with a plan to use better treatment of clients and partners as a strategic advantage.
-Eight years in, we realize we can do more.
+Twelve years in, we realize we can do more.
 We can teach people what we’ve learned.